The difficulties that traditional healthcare services encountered during the pandemic

 Implementing the Internet of Things in the healthcare sector

-The IoT app development, which is at the heart of today’s digital revolution, has had a particularly significant effect on the healthcare industry, spawning what is now often referred to as the Internet of Medical Things.
+IoT app development sits at the heart of today’s digital revolution and has significantly transformed the healthcare industry, giving rise to what is now known as the Internet of Medical Things.

 Several notable consequences of integrating the Internet of Things as healthcare app development in the medical sector are detailed below.